algorandfoundation/puya/docs/front-end-guide/readme.md

  - They are familiar with Puya's existing front end languages of Algorand Python and Algorand TypeScript
  - They understand lexing and parsing, and how that applies to the language they would like to target

-Whilst making use of Puya's back end abstracts away the worst of the complexities in lowering a high level front end language to the stack based teal, adding a new front end is still a significant undertaking.
+Whilst leveraging the Puya back end takes care of a lot of the complexities in lowering a high level front end language to the stack based teal language, adding a new front end is still a significant undertaking.

 ## Table of contents